Bitmessage/PyBitmessage/INSTALL.md

 - (Fedora & Redhat only) openssl-compat-bitcoin-libs

 ## Running PyBitmessage
+PyBitmessage can be run in two ways:
+-straight from source
+or
-PyBitmessage can be run two ways: straight from source or via a package which is installed on your system.
+-via a package which is installed on your system.
 Since PyBitmessage is Beta, it is best to run PyBitmessage from source, so that you may update as needed.

 #### Updating